jianyuzhong/Resume/david.md

 * *2019-06 Graduation*

 > 2019.06, I graduated from Chengdu University of Information Technology.
-At University, I majored in software engineering ,and peformed well in my courses like C,C#,ASP .net,SQLSERVER and network of computer.I also earned scholarship at that time .
-As well as ,I got a driving license and CET6 certificate during my spare time.
+My major was  software engineering.
+And I did well in courses like C,C#,ASP .net,SQLSERVER and network of computer, which enabled me to get a scholarship.
+Not only that, I was also good at making schedule properly, thus I got a driving license and CET6 certificate during my spare time.

 ---

 * *2019-04 - 2019 -10 C# Web Developer IN  REN WO Xing Company*

-> This is the first job when I graduated from shcool.And as a new birds, my work was difficult for me.The work in company was totally different from homework in school.
-I worked hard and payed much effort on my work.And I passed three-month internship finally.
-Howerver ,I was not very glod of this .I was tired of demand like sea water from customers.Maybe,I was not ready to be a good coder at that time.
-I chose another ...
+> This is the beginning of my career.
+And as a green bird, the project was difficult for me.
+The work in company was totally different from homework in school.
+Therefore, I worked hard and made a lot efforts.
+Finally, I passed three-month internship and got a job.
+However, it was not suitable for me.
+Because I was tired of demands like sea water from customers.
+Or maybe I wasn't ready to be a good coder at that time, so that I chose to leave.

 ---

 * *2019-10 - now C# Developer IN  ShenSec Company*

-> Maybe basecase of life, I had to convert myslef into another job,time went fast at start ,another year came soon, two of my colleague quit.
-And their work left to me.
-I was more busy at that time ,I joined in multi-project development and maintaince.Have you ever saw the sunrise after working all night?I have.
-But I'm lucky that I met two experienced developer.With your help, I made much progress at that year that no new colleague join us.
-And there are some skills I get:
+> As an adult, I had to find a new job to make a living, so I came to present company.
+A year passed quickly, during which two of my colleagues left one after another.
+The leaders arranged me to take over their work.
+Meanwhile, I also participated in the development and maintain of a multi-project, which made me very busy.
+Have you ever seen the sunrise after working all night?
+I was very impressed with it.
+But every coin has two sides, my ability has also improved very quickly with a year of intense work.
+This was inseparable from the help of others, and I am very grateful to the two experienced coders, who are both my superiors and my teachers.
+And followings are some skills I obtain:
 >
 > * Database Manage
 >